jonathanbentz/schema-samples/README.md

 # Schema Samples
-A list of schema examples to resource when needed including local, person, FAQ, article, and more.
+A list of schema examples to resource when needed.
+All of these have been hand coded and published by myself, some of my teammates, or templated for developers in-house to deploy.

 <h2>FAQ Schema Examples</h2>
 From FHE Health.com